Water Ski Accidents

-Individuals on water skis and jet skis are significantly more vulnerable to experiencing an injury or accident than other water activities, including boating.
+Individuals on water skis and jet skis are significantly more vulnerable to experiencing an injury or a jet ski accident than other water activities, including boating.

 - Head injury